vrizo/babel-plugin-transform-typograf/README.md

 ```

 It compares `actual.js` after transformation with an `expected.js`.
-Unfortunately, it doesn`t work with Russian currently due to unexpected
-behaviour of Babel (it forces escaping of Cyrillic symbols).
+Please note that due to unexpected behavior of Babel (it forces
+escaping of Cyrillic symbols), I have to add unescaping function
+to the text file.

 ---